Salah856/AWS_WhitePapers_Summary/Security_CodeGuru.md

 #### Service-linked roles for CodeGuru Profiler
 - CodeGuru Profiler uses AWS Identity and Access Management (IAM) service-linked roles.
-- Service-linked roles are predefined by CodeGuru and include all the permissions that the service requires to call other AWS services on your behalf.
+- Service-linked roles are predefined by CodeGuru and include all the permissions that the service requires to call other AWS services on your behalf like following:

 ```py
 { "Version": "2012-10-17",